intmainreturn0/zones_manager/README.md

-Parse, modify and save bind9/nsd zone files
+Parse, modify and save bind9 zone files
 =====

-The purpose of this library is to work with [zone files](http://en.wikipedia.org/wiki/Zone_file) -- not just to parse them, but to **modify** and save, without losing comments and formatting.
+The purpose of this library is to work with [zone files](http://en.wikipedia.org/wiki/Zone_file) - not just to parse them, but to **modify** and save, without losing comments and formatting.
+Such files are used by bind9 and nsd.

 ### Usage